jaya9850/my-appnew/README.md

 GitHub Actions for CI/CD automation

-Jenkins pipeline to build, test, and trigger GitHub Actions
+Jenkins pipeline to build, test, and trigger GitHub Action